 Public structures in the Land of Israel dating as early as the beginning of the 1st century BCE have been identified by excavators, surveyors and researchers as synagogues.
 This region contains the largest concentration of identified ancient synagogues in the world.
 The number of identified ancient synagogues reaches a peak in the Roman and Byzantine periods, mainly from the 3rd through 7th centuries CE, and decreases during the 7th through 10th centuries with the collapse of the Jewish population.
 From the Middle Ages to the early modern period, the size of the Jewish population in the Land of Israel was relatively limited, and usually perceived as secondary to the major thriving Jewish communities in the diaspora.
 The relatively few synagogues, which were established and functioned in the Land of Israel during this period, had a significant social and spiritual status.
 From the beginning of modern times, the number of synagogues serving the different Jewish communities grew gradually to over 500 by 1948, and were diverse in terms of their appearance, social significance and liturgical nature.

-Project Academic Team: Prof. Chaim Ben David, Dr. Mordechai Aviam, Dr. Reuven Gafni and Dr. Mechael Osband
+Project Academic Team: Prof. Chaim Ben David, Prof. Mordechai Aviam and Dr. Mechael Osband

 Web Developer: Tzahi Harary